aadjones/transcribe/docs/architecture.md

 # Architecture Overview

 This document provides a high-level overview of the Transcribe App, its core components, and how they interact.
-The application is designed to run locally, transcribe audio using the Whisper model, and securely delete sensitive files.
+The application is designed to run locally, transcribe audio using multiple transcription models, and securely delete sensitive files.
 It is built using Python, with a PySide6-based GUI, and follows a modular design.

 ---